 O'Brien Solar Fields

 See the solar energy generated by the sun firsthand.
 Work with your teacher and classmates to build this fun & tasty Solar Hot Dog Cooker.Click for instructions »

 Shared Solar is an awesome way to share in the power of the sun!
 MGE built a huge array of solar panels on the City of Middleton's Municipal Operations Center in 2016 and another array at the Middleton Municipal Airport (Morey Field) in 2020.
 MGE customers sign up for the program to help foster growth of locally generated solar energy.
 The clean, renewable solar electricity generated through Shared Solar helps the environment by reducing CO2 emissions.

-Wind turbines capture the wind's energy with propeller-like blades that are mounted on a rotor.
+Wind turbines capture the wind's energy with propeller-like blades mounted on a rotor.
 Turbines are placed on top of high towers to take advantage of the stronger wind at 100 feet or more above the ground.

 Single wind turbines can be used to generate power for a single home or farm.
 Utilities build a large number of wind turbines close together to form a wind farm.

 Wind Energy Facts: On wind farms, the turbines take up only 5% of the land, leaving the rest for other uses like farming.

-The total wind resource in the United States is very large.
+The total wind resource in the U.S. is very large.
 All states have some windy areas, but the Great Plains and Midwest lead the rest of the country.
 The states of Texas, Kansas and North Dakota could provide enough electricity to power the entire U.S.

 1390 The Dutch create the Tower Mill and hire windsmiths to run them.